edwin-finance/docs/core-concepts/security-model.md

 ## Core Security Principles

-Edwin's security model is built on the principle of security through standardization.
-By providing a standardized interface for DeFAI operations, Edwin creates a controlled environment where security can be enforced consistently across all protocols and operations.
+edwin's security model is built on the principle of security through standardization.
+By providing a standardized interface for DeFAI operations, edwin creates a controlled environment where security can be enforced consistently across all protocols and operations.

 The protocol whitelisting approach ensures that only vetted and audited protocols can be integrated into the system.
 This creates a foundation of trust while maintaining the flexibility needed for effective DeFAI operations.